Julio Franco: Early MLB career

-Franco debuted in the major leagues in 1982, playing 16 games for the Phillies.
-That December, Franco was part of a five-for-one trade between the Phillies and the Cleveland Indians.
-The Phillies received highly regarded prospect Von Hayes in exchange for Manny Trillo, George Vukovich, Jay Baller, Jerry Willard, and Franco.
+Franco debuted in the major leagues in 1982, playing 16 games with the Phillies.
+He was one of five Phillies along with Manny Trillo, George Vukovich, Jerry Willard and Jay Baller who were traded to the Cleveland Indians for Von Hayes at the Winter Meetings on December 9, 1982.

+1983 was Franco's first full season in the majors.
+In 149 games, he batted .273 with 153 hits.
+He finished second in AL Rookie of the Year voting, trailing only Ron Kittle.

 In June 1986, Franco received a two-game suspension from the Indians after he arrived at the ballpark but then left before the game started.
 Indians manager Pat Corrales said that Franco left due to a personal problem, but he said that Franco had left without permission and that he had already been given a warning after missing a game in 1985.

 Franco hit over .300 in every season from 1986 to 1989.
 He also averaged over 20 stolen bases per season from 1983 through 1991.
 When he switched from shortstop to second base in 1988, he won four straight Silver Slugger Awards.
 Franco batted with a long whip-like swing with the heaviest bat allowed.
 Because of his batting style, Franco twice led the American League in grounding into double plays and was in the top-ten in that category seven times in the 1980s.
 He is seventh on the all-time list in ground-ball double plays and has just over 300.